ruiyangge/ruiyangge.github.io/index.md

 ## Ruiyang Ge (蓋瑞洋), PhD
 <br>
-I am a data scientist and biomedical engineer with specialized training and expertise in computational psychiatry and neuroinformatics.
+I am a neuroscientist and data scientist with specialized training and expertise in computational psychiatry and neuroinformatics.
 I am affiliated with the [Department of Psychiatry](https://psychiatry.ubc.ca/) and the [Djavad Mowafaghian Centre for Brain Health](https://www.centreforbrainhealth.ca/) at the [University of British Columbia](https://www.ubc.ca/).
 <br>

 ---